Amplifying Our Message for June 20, 2020!

 Everybody’s Got a Right to Live Virtual Banners

 Over 600 people in over 30 states and Washington, D.C. participated in our virtual group banner making!
-Click below to view a folder you can use to download and post a virtual banner on June 1st!
+Click below to view a folder you can use to download and post a virtual banner on social media!

 We Won’t Be Silent Anymore!

 Somebody’s Hurting My Brother has become a powerful acclamation of the Poor People’s Campaign and has been sung across the country during days of action, mass meetings and truth and poverty tours.
 Written by Yara Allen, our Co-Director of Theomusicology and Movement Arts, this song was born in a town hall meeting in Stokes County, North Carolina.
 After hearing testimony after testimony after testimony of poor black, brown and poor white people impacted by ecological devastation, this song emerged as an inspiration of those testimonies.